 Vector Databases

-A vector databases is a specialized type of database that plays an essential role in AI applications.
+A vector database is a specialized type of database that plays an essential role in AI applications.

 In vector databases, queries differ from traditional relational databases.
 Instead of exact matches, they perform similarity searches.
 When given a vector as a query, a vector database returns vectors that are “similar” to the query vector.
 Further details on how this similarity is calculated at a high-level is provided in a Vector Similarity.